XerProjects/Xer.Cqrs/README.md

 }
 ```
 #### Query Dispatcher Usage
-After setting up the query dispatcher with the query handler registration, queries can now be dispatched by simply doing:
+After setting up the query dispatcher in the IoC container, queries can now be dispatched by simply doing:
 ```csharp
 ...
 private readonly IQueryAsyncDispatcher _queryDispatcher;